mcosovic/FactorGraph.jl/docs/src/man/inferencetree.md

 # [Inference](@id inferenceTree)

-To exchange information over the tree factor graph, the GaussBP provides forward–backward algorithm.
+To exchange information over the tree factor graph, the FactorGraph provides forward–backward algorithm.
 We advise the reader to read the [forward–backward algorithm] (@ref treeGBP) which provides a detailed description of the inference algorithm.

 Each of the inference functions accepts only the composite type `GraphicalModelTree`, i.e., an output variable of the function `gbp = graphicalModelTree()`.